-- To Bruce Creek via an existing storm sewer outfall; - Auxiliary pipe connection to Pond E to augment water for irrigation (Pond H was retrofitted in the early 2000's with a pipe and valve system and water was conveyed through a pipe under Bruce Creek and discharged in to Pond E as a backup); and

-• A value at the outlet of the pond historically conveyed flows via a buried stone trench to an area of open conveyance (refer to Figure 2, Photo Location #68).
-However, the control value is not functional; in the event of a large precipitation event, flow is conveyed overland (refer to Figure 2, Photo Location #67).
+- To Bruce Creek via an existing storm sewer outfall; - Auxiliary pipe connection to Pond E to augment water for irrigation (Pond H was retrofitted in the early 2000's with a pipe and valve system and water was conveyed through a pipe under Bruce Creek and discharged in to Pond E as a backup); and - A value at the outlet of the pond which historically conveyed flows via a buried stone trench to an area of open conveyance (refer to Figure 2, Photo Location #68).
+Presently, it is understood that this control value is no longer functional.
+Instead, under large precipitation events, water from the pond is conveyed overland through the existing golf course driving range (refer to Figure 2, Photo Location #67).